hs7t/yay/README.md

 ```

 That `$` command we're using is called Shell Run.
 When the instruction
-`$ hg clone 'hg clone https://www.mercurial-scm.org/repo/hg/'` is run
+`$ hg clone "https://www.mercurial-scm.org/repo/hg/"` is run,
-the text `hg clone 'hg clone https://www.mercurial-scm.org/repo/hg/`
+`hg clone "https://www.mercurial-scm.org/repo/hg/"` will be passed to
-will be entered into the shell and run.
+the shell.
+Nice!

 ## The trampoline
 The `yay` trampoline is multi-platform CLI that reads and runs `yay`